GitWorktree.org logoGitWorktree.org

 $ git worktree list

-/home/user/project-tag fedcba9 (detached HEAD)
+/home/you/code/acme-debug e4f5a6b (detached HEAD)

 Locked worktrees are annotated with locked at the end of the line, which is useful for identifying worktrees on removable drives or network shares.